 In terms of business, there should be certain laws for those who want to trade their luck in this business.
-Meantime, fertile lands can be preserved for agricultural purpose; hence the trend of an unruly free market of land mafias must be cracked down and halted.
-In reality, there are handful [real] Realtor/realtor’ other than sheer brokers who give a damn to the profession but a bunch of con men.
+The government must pass the law forbidding the sale of agricultural lands for the purpose of constructing buildings.
+In order to protect these land, an unruly free market of land mafias must be cracked down and halted.
+In reality, there are a handful [real] realtor in the business.
+There are many sheer brokers who give a damn to the profession but a bunch of con men.
 The higher number of individuals is not registered brokers.
-As a result, the lack of accountability to the civil law and order has also put this business into jeopardy and earn only ugly reputation as fraud and deception are most likely the results in the end.
-On the other hand, government is getting nothing out of this loose ‘real-estate business’ or ‘the working stratum’ business but losing tax revenue otherwise.
+As a result, the lack of holding the broker accountable for their fraudulent dealings has also put this business into jeopardy and earned an ugly reputation.
+Defrauding the clients and deception are most likely the results in the end.
+To say the least, there is no proper mechanism in place to hold them accountable when they dupe the clients.
+On the other hand, the government is getting nothing out of this loose ‘real-estate business’ or ‘the working stratum’ business but losing tax revenue.

-Time and often, national daily papers are reporting stories how the impostors take land owners into their confidence by their pseudo-modesty and eventually dupe them easily.
+Time and often, national daily papers are reporting stories about how the impostors take landowners into their confidence by their pseudo-modesty and eventually swindle out a large sum from them.
 By and large, the certificates of land ownership can be bogus.
-Occasionally, land buyers will be misled to put their money for the land which was never owned by the one the ownership certificate has named it.
-Other times, you will find the land you put their entire life savings into is not the one you were told beforehand.
-This shows the complete bureaucratic failures of the Land Reform State offices.
+Occasionally, buyers are misled to put their money on the land that was never owned by the supposed owner who name is in the ownership certificate.
+Other times, the buyer will themselves with the land they put their entire life savings into is not something they were promised to get beforehand.
+This shows the complete bureaucratic failures and corruption in the Ministry of Land Reform and Management offices.
 The concerned government body has to think about it no later than now and take strict action against these land mafias.
-Every broker should be booked, licensed and brought into the sphere of taxation.
-The Land Reform bill should be passed in no time to keep away all the land mafias from eyeing the green pastures and our ‘Fertile Crescent.’
-And nothing should be taken as granted.
+Every broker should be booked, licensed, and brought into the sphere of taxation.
+The Land Reform bill should be passed in no time to keep away all the land mafias from eyeing the green pastures and agricultural land.

-Losing the ownership of ancestors’ land means an inevitable disastrous social disintegration.
-The ripple effects of the disintegration will not be felt maybe for about a decade.
-The current trend shows that the ones selling their ancestral land are not investing their fortune into accumulating or replacing the land but spending them on restructuring the new infrastructures.
+Losing the ownership of ancestral land means an inevitable disastrous social disintegration.
+The ripple effects of the disintegration will not be felt, maybe, for about a decade.
+The current trend shows that the ones selling their ancestral land are not investing their fortune into accumulating or replacing it but spending them on reconstructing the house.
 I cannot see them getting any viable financial benefits that will accrue from their restructuring.
 We are deviating from our ancestral understanding of the ownership of the land.
 We have forgotten the concept of the sacredness of the land.
 What is left with you now is a mere house.
 The down cold truth is that the house does not sustain but the land does.
 Therefore, losing the land is heading toward the direction of displacement in the near future.
 In the longer term, Newah cultures, social norms, values, and identity will be in cusp of losing its Newahness if not taken a necessary measure on time.